nodejs/node/doc/contributing/adding-v8-fast-api.md

 ## Fallback to slow path

-Fast API supports fallback to slow path in case logically it is wise to do so, for example when providing a detailed error, or need to trigger JavaScript.
+Fast API supports fallback to slow path in case logically it is wise to do so, for example when a detailed error or JavaScript execution is needed.
 Fallback mechanism can be enabled and changed from the C++ implementation of the fast API function declaration.